Northern Burgundy E-Bike & Boat

 Bus and train:

 If you prefer to travel by bus, from Charles De Gaulle airport, you can take the bus that departs hourly from Transit terminals 2A or 2C to Gare de Lyon and then onward by train to Moret Veneux Les Sablons.
-Total travel time is 2 hours and the total cost is €27 to €31.Remarks
+Total travel time is 2 hours and the total cost is €27 to €31.Climate

 With 18 guests or more, the daily cycling tours will be accompanied by two knowledgeable and multilingual tour leaders.
-On most days, the tour leaders will offer a long and a short (or a quicker and a more relaxed) cycling option.
-The option for a long tour is also depending on weather conditions and wishes of the group.
-When there are less than 18 guests aboard, the tours will be accompanied by one tour leader.
-During days when two bicycle options are possible, the tour leader will make a choice to guide the longer or the shorter option after consultation of the group.
+On most days, the tour leaders will offer a long and a short (or a quicker and more relaxed) cycling option.
+The option for a long tour is also depending on weather conditions and the wishes of the group.
+When there are fewer than 18 guests aboard, the tours will be accompanied by one tour leader.
+During days when two bicycle options are possible, the tour leader will make a choice to guide the longer or the shorter option after consultation with the group.

 Important to know

-*Important note: Beginning July 1, 2021, additional documentation from the European Travel Information and Authorization System (ETIAS) will be required to visit any of the 26 Schengen-member countries for tourism, business, medical, or transit.
-This is an additional check on security rather than a visa.
+*Important note: Please check on the European Travel Information and Authorization System (ETIAS) status as once implemented, this will be required to visit any of the 26 Schengen-member countries for tourism, business, medical, or transit.
+This is an additional check on security rather than a visa.Carbon Offset

 Tour Operator